raintonr/hormann-hcp/README.md

 make sure you have your USB/RS485 dongle connected and it is showing up as `/dev/ttyUSB0`.

-start the program with `nodejs hormann-hcp.js`
+start the program with `npm start`

 You then get some debug output like this: